If you don’t know where to stay in Vancouver you’re not alone.

 Attractions: ★★☆☆ Central: ★★★★ Nightlife: ★★☆☆ Relax: ★★★☆

-This residential neighbourhood is dominated by spiking condo towers flushed in Vancouver’s familiar aqua-green.
+This residential neighbourhood in downtown Vancouver is dominated by spiking condo towers flushed in our city’s familiar aqua-green.

 Young urban professionals dominate the area and so organic food shops, cigar stores, yoga studios, and all sorts of hipster hullabaloo reign supreme.